 Elective choices in Years 9 and 10 are an opportunity for students to pursue their academic interests.
-Elective offerings include: ISTEM, Marine and Aquaculture Technology, Commerce, Design and Technology, Information and Software Technology, Drama, Music, LOTE, Visual Art, Industrial Technology- Wood and Metal, Food Technology, Child Studies, PASS- Physical Activity and Sports Studies.
-The school will seek to offer Aboriginal Studies in future years.
+Elective offerings include: ISTEM, Marine and Aquaculture Technology, Commerce, Design and Technology, Information and Software Technology, Drama, Music, LOTE, Visual Art, Industrial Technology- Wood and Metal, Food Technology, Child Studies, PASS- Physical Activity and Sports Studies, and Elective History.
+San Clemente has made Aboriginal Studies available as an option; however, insufficient demand has limited the ability to offer this subject as an elective for students.

 Students are supported in their learning through a strengths-based approach to reach their academic potential.
-We aim to cater for all types of learners: the school offers cross curricular learning, contemporary pedagogy practices, learning support, gifted education opportunities.
+We aim to cater for all types of learners: the school offers crosscurriculuar learning, contemporary pedagogy practices, learning support, gifted education opportunities.
 We are a GEL (Gifted Education Lead School).
 Some of our students are accelerated in their study program particularly in mathematics.
-Support and enrichment are provided for students with English as an additional language.
-Teaching and Learning at San Clemente is vibrant, inclusive, supportive, welcoming and a pillar that defines the community.
+Support and enrichment is provided for students with English as an additional language.